RPeschke/pyHDL/readme.md

 ![Axi Stream](pictures/axi.jpg)
 ![Axi Stream Truth](pictures/axiStream_truth_table.png)

 Since it has four signals and each one can either be set or not set this results in 16 combinations.
 Only four of these 16 combinations are actual a correct state.
 All the other ones are undefined behavior.
-Programming languages usually solve this problem by not allowing users direct access to the underlying data but by providing higher level APIs that provide a safe way of setting states.
+Programming languages usually solve this problem by not allowing users direct access to the underlying data but by providing higher-level APIs that provide a safe way of setting states.
 This APIs safeguard the user in two ways from entering undefined behavior (UB).
 First, if functions are used in the intended fashion the program can never reach an UB state.
-This should be illustrated with the following example (for details see example 3):
+That should be illustrated with the following example (for details see example 3):

 ```Python
 if v_Axi_out:
     v_Axi_out << counter
 ```

-In this Example ```v_Axi_out``` is a class which handles the Axi Stream Interface. ```Counter``` is a ```std_logic_vector``` equivalent variable.
+In this example, ```v_Axi_out``` is a class that handles the Axi Stream Interface. ```Counter``` is a ```std_logic_vector``` equivalent variable.
 The program can only ever reach the assignment when the class ```v_Axi_out``` is True.
 The user has no (and needs no) further information about the actual implementation of ```v_Axi_out```.
-The Actual implementation is the responsibility of the library provider.
+The actual implementation is the responsibility of the library provider.
 As long as the user always checks if the class is usable the user will never be able to reach UB.

 The second way how APIs protect the user from entering UB is by providing a possibility to check for UB and then report an error to the user.
 This does not change that the interface is not working correctly but now the system is in an error state (not UB).
 This information can be used to protect the system from doing any more harm.

 In Addition using a class that encapsulates the interface into one single object prevents the user from ever getting signals mixed up and vastly improves the readability of the source code.
 For Example ```pyHDL``` allows the user to write the information if a given signal is an input or an output directly into the pseudo class: